wifinigel/wiperf/mkdocs/docs/probe_install.md

 ```

 ### Pre-requisite Packages
-Next, we need to install additional Linux packages that are not included as part of the standard RPi distribution:
+Next, we need to install additional Linux packages that may not be included as part of the standard RPi distribution:

 - pip3
 - iperf3
 - git
+- curl
+- netcat

 These are installed with the following CLI commands:

 ```
 sudo apt-get update
-sudo apt-get install python3-pip iperf3 git -y sudo reboot
+sudo apt-get install python3-pip iperf3 git curl netcat -y sudo reboot
 ```